NCAR/finn/README.md

 docker container rm finn
 ```

 Note that this does not delete the files in finn_preproc directory, or the PostgreSQL database stored inside docker volume (Windows) or $HOME/pg_data (Linux).
 It simply remove the container which can be easily recreated, by `docker run` command described in Section 5.1.
+By using argumeents for `-v pg_data:/var/lib/postgresql` (or `-v ${HOME}/pg_data:/var/lib/postgresql` for Linux), the content of database is unaffected, and all the data you created earlier are still available as it was before removing the container.

 ##### Removing the image